For Those Whos Nervous System Never Got The Memo That They’re Safe Now

-Anxiety, Perfectionism & Hypervigilance Therapy in New York City
+Anxiety, Hypervigilance, & Perfectionism Therapy in New York City

 A woman sitting on a gray sofa with a laptop on her lap, holding her forehead with her left hand, appearing stressed, anxious, burnt out, or worried and looking for anxiety therapy in New York or DC.